szpak/gradle-pitest-plugin/README.md

     ./gradlew build

-The easiest way to make a JAR with local changes visible in another project is to install it into the local Maven repository
+The easiest way to make a JAR with local changes visible in another project is to install it into the local Maven repository:

     ./gradlew install

+There are also basic functional tests written using [nebula-test](https://github.com/nebula-plugins/nebula-test/) which can be run with:

+    ./gradlew funcTest

 ## Support